zack-bitcoin/amoveo-docs/blog_posts/difficulty_adjustment_algorithms.md

 Every block has a header.
 Full nodes and light nodes both need to download and verify all of the block headers.

-Amoveo is targetting a block time of 600 seconds.
-Target = 600

 For every header N, has a difficulty.
 This is the expected number of hashes you need to compute to mine this header.
 Diff[N]

 For every header N, we calculate and store a value EWAH[N].